 There are times when you might need to arrive at school late or leave early.
 Please make sure that your parent or carer has emailed: studentservices@ggs.wa.edu.au to let us know.
-You then need to sign in or out.
+You will need to sign in or out at Senior Admin.